Samekmat/Images_Hex_Ocean/README.md

-manage.py loaddata fixtures.json - inicjalizacja wstepnych planow

-#upload image
-uzywajac postmana przekazujemy 3 parametry w body jako form-data: image_url - zdjecie/plik
+# PROJECT SETUP

+## After clone:
+ - Firstly run : python(py) manage.py migrate
+ - Second thing is to createsuperuser and load fixtures by running: py manage.py loaddata fixtures.json
+ - Before upload image you need to create profile which is combination of user and an existing plan

+## Uploading via HTTP request
+ - Run postman and set 3 parameters in body as form-data:
+    - image_url - image file
-name - nazwa
+    - name - name of object
-profile - pk profilu
+    - profile - pk of existing profile to connect image to the user

-# utworzyc profil z uzytkownikiem i planem